fini-net/emoji-bag/README.md

 tokens downloaded.
 This will usually fire something off in your web browser and it might hit your SSO system.

+I'm not sure how long these tokens last, but I have not had to re-authenticate yet.
+So the tokens last for at least a few days.
+If my interactive Slack experience is any guide these tokens are good for months.

 ### Update justfile

 Add your new workspace in as a download recipe.
 They're very short